 Before our inspection visit we received information from external agencies about the service.
 They included the commissioning department at the local authority.
-Links with these external agencies were good and we received some positive feedback from them about the service provided.
+The information provided helped us gain a balanced overview of what people experienced accessing the service.

 Is the service responsive?